Best Fireplace Grate (Reviews & Buyer’s Guide)

 Cast Iron Basket Grates

-This type of matetrial will have little gaps in the base allowing embers to drop through, allowing larger coals to stay closer to fuel.
+This type of material will have little gaps in the base allowing embers to drop through, allowing larger coals to stay closer to fuel.
 This option is very similar to a mesh grid, except for there is no mesh involved.
 Cast iron will come in one piece, so you do not need to worry about putting it together before use.
 This is a great choice if you are looking to burn coal or wood.

 Stainless Steel Bar Stock Grate

 Stainless steel is designed with a 304 or 430-grade stainless steel, making it the perfect candidate for indoor and outdoor use.
-Stainless-steel material is recommended for occasional use, not daily use.
+Stainless steel material is recommended for occasional use, not daily use.

 Standard Steel Bar Stock Grate

 This type of model will be a low-cost option, perfect for those on a budget.
-They will not feature a mesh for embers, but they do feature supportive legs for some of the square bar.
+They will not feature a mesh for embers, but they do feature supportive legs for some of the square bars.

 Advantages